Rudra-Sankha-Sinhamahapatra/Restaurant-Webpage/README.md

 # Restaurant-Webpage
 It is a Restaurant webpage made using html and css ...I havent used any css frameworks to build that webpage..Its an assignment given by Kiit Robotics Society

+though i havent optimized this for mobile phones its only optimized for laptop and pc users for now

 colors used:
 #39DB4A